Total Destruction to Your Mind: Critical reception

 AllMusic concluded that "perhaps Dogg's obsession with drugs, sleazy sex, and cultural satire kept the album from being embraced by soul fans, and this genuinely odd blend also keeps Swamp Dogg's debut from blowing the minds of latter-day listeners, at least upon the first listen."
 The New Yorker labeled Total Destruction to Your Mind "a crazed, brilliant blast of protest soul that compared favorably with the best work of Sly Stone, Curtis Mayfield, and Funkadelic."
 The New York Times determined that it is "a soul album that, from its first hard, wild groove, announces itself as a classic."

 Robert Christgau, in 1992, deemed the album "in-your-face black rock."
 In 2018, Pitchfork called it "an irreverent, rollicking spin on the southern soul music of Muscle Shoals Sound Studio."
 Reviewing the 2013 rerelease, The Sunday Times called Swamp Dogg "the missing link between Otis Redding and Frank Zappa."

 Track listing

+All tracks written by Jerry Williams, Jr., unless otherwise noted.